inkstitch/inkstitch/collections/_tutorial/en/font_creation.md

      ![Convert Dialog](/assets/images/fonts/augusa_tutorial/en_convert_dialog.png)

-  6. The basic file is done.
+  8. The basic file is done.
 Now it will be necessary to open `File > Document properties`.
 In Scale click on `+` and `-` once.
 This will create a `viewbox` tag in the document which is missing otherwise and the baseline will not be properly regognized by Ink/Stitch.

-  7. Define font lines.
+  9. Define font lines.
 Place the lines while unhiding suitable letters.
      * Descender will be at the lowest point of your glyphs.
 In most cases the **p** can be used to define it.
-     * The baseline (writing line) will be the online one by now which is used by Ink/Stitch to position the glyphs and must be set properly (use e.g. **M**).
+     * The baseline (writing line) will be the only line which is used by Ink/Stitch to position the glyphs and must be set properly (use e.g. **M**).
      * Caps will define the height of the upper case letters (e.g. **M**).
      * xheight the height of lower case letters (e.g. the top of **x**)
      * Ascender defines the highest point of your glyphs in most fonts it can be set with help of the **l**)